MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mobile-threat-defense-connector.md

 ms.collection: M365-identity-device-management
 ---

-# Use Blackberry Cylance AI with Intune
+# Use Blackberry Protect Mobile with Intune

-You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by Blackberry Cylance AI, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
-Risk is assessed based on telemetry collected from devices running the Blackberry app.
+You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by BlackBerry Protect Mobile, a mobile threat defense (MTD) solution that integrates with Microsoft Intune.
+Risk is assessed based on telemetry collected from devices running the Blackberry Protect Mobile app (powered by Cylance AI).

-You can configure Conditional Access policies based on Blackberry Cylance AI risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
+You can configure Conditional Access policies based on a BlackBerry Protect risk assessment, enabled through Intune device compliance policies for enrolled devices.
+You can set up your policies to allow or block noncompliant devices from accessing corporate resources based on detected threats.
 For unenrolled devices, you can use app protection policies to enforce a block or selective wipe based on detected threats.

+For more information about BlackBerry UES, BlackBerry Protect, and Cylance AI, see [BlackBerry UES documentation](https://docs.blackberry.com/unified-endpoint-security/blackberry-ues).

 ## Supported platforms